About you (a version)

 - Dance & performance

-- Part of the program Distances and proximities
+- Part of the programme Distances and proximities

-Over time, the show took various forms.
-If at the premiere in the Atelier Hall of the Bucharest National Theater, in 1997, she was accompanied on stage by live electric guitar, later, the performers were multiplied, the spaces in which the performance took place changed, also becoming an experiment performance set in a grocery shop and even an attempt at a radio dance show.
+About you is a show made by Vava Ștefănescu 23 years ago – a choreographic solo, accompanied at that time by live electric guitar, which premiered in 1997 at the Atelier Hall of The National Theater of Bucharest.
+Subsequently, the show took various forms: the performers were multiplied, the spaces in which the performance took place changed, also becoming an experiment performance set in a grocery shop and even an attempt at a radio dance show.

-In the performances from 2021, until now, the choreographer revised the work calling it “About you (a version)” and worked on its re-enactment making two versions of the solo, with Diana Solomon, Laura Murariu and Cătălin Munteanu, graduates of the CNDB Academy of Dance and Performance.
+In 2020, the choreographer revisits this work, working on its re-enactment with Diana Solomon and Cătălin Munteanu, students in the program of the CNDB Academy of Dance and Performance.

-“It was very important for me then this game of random dramaturgy, as there are 24 variants of sequence of scenes.
-If then the stake of the whole show was put on dramaturgy in all the elements that constituted it, today, the form found together with the graduates from the CNDB Academy shifts the stake on “what the body can say”.
-I was looking for a certain radicalization of the work process, of the research exercise, as well as of the general aesthetics of the result – of the performance.
+If then the stake of the whole performance was placed on dramaturgy in all the elements that constituted it, today, the form I found together with Diana Solomon shifts the stake on “what the body can say”.
+I was looking for a certain radicalization of the work process, of the research exercise, as well as of the general aesthetics of the result – the performance.

 In the original work, the choreographic discourse integrated for each scene an installation with several photos made by Cosmin Bumbuț and some from my father.
-In the current version I tried to keep this element (of the photo), but in the same way of radicalizing the image.
-For this version, Cătălin Munteanu makes a photo-video montage and is the witness, in an almost journalistic way, of the body.
-The instant photographic image has its independent course, it has its voice – like a parallel spectacle of the three-dimensional.
+In the current version I tried to keep this element (of photography), but in the same manner of radicalizing the image.
+Cătălin Munteanu is the witness, almost journalistic, of the body.
+The instant photographic image has its independent course, it has its voice – like a parallel performance to the three-dimensional one.

-It is, therefore, a completely new show, which opens the 4 themes – The Child, the Street, the House and the Love of the performers and the audience alike, and (perhaps) question human identity.”Vava Ștefănescu
+It is therefore a completely new performance, which opens the 4 themes: The Child, The Street, The House, The Love of the two performers (Diana Solomon and Cătălin Munteanu) and the audience alike, and (perhaps) questions human identity.Vava Ștefănescu

 The performance was created within the program Dance me to the End of…. in which CNDB invited established artists to revisit their own works or sign new productions, together with the students of the Dance and Performance Academy CNDB and the performance is now presented within the project Distances and proximities.